relib/RE-for-beginners/Translation.md

 Please submit your work as early as possible: other translators will be aware of the piece of work already done.

-Korean, Chinese and Persian languages are reserved by publishers.
+Korean and Persian languages are reserved by publishers.

 ## Content over everything else